 Here’s a few tips when trying to get management + colleagues on board:

 Pssst: You will definitely want to check out HealthyWage.com, where you can give money incentives to your employees for getting healthy and losing weight.
 Ultimately, this will decrease your health care costs – what a win-win!
-You can also participate as an individual!
+Hint: right now they're having a $100 prize boost, if you sign up by 2/07/2021 through this link.

 🏆Weight Loss Competition Rules for Weight Loss Contests